hotosm/fmtm/INSTALL.md

 > NOTE: This is an installation guide to quickly get the fmtm app up and running.
-For a more detailed guide on how to install the fmtm app and contribute, checkout the [docs](./docs)
+For a detailed guide on how to install the fmtm app using different methods and contributing, checkout the [docs](./docs)

 # Table of content